-• Approximate minimum dimensions of (W) 300 mm x (H) 200 mm x (D) 150 mm, sufficient to house the SGD, GPO and powerpack supply to the SGD.
-There shall be at least 30 mm spacing on all sides (and front) of the equipment installed within the enclosure.
+- Approximate minimum dimensions of (W) 300 mm x (H) 200 mm x (D) 150 mm, sufficient to house the SGD, GPO and powerpack supply to the SGD.
+There shall be at least 30 mm spacing on all sides (and front) of the equipment installed within the enclosure. - The enclosure shall allow for the use of a DIN rail for connection of the SGD and surface mounting of the GPO.

-- The enclosure shall allow for the use of one or more DIN rails for connection of the SGD, as well as a DIN mounted socket for the GPO. - IP rated to suit local conditions to adequately protect against weather and dust particles, suitably UV rated and non-transparent. - Mounting of the enclosure shall be: - o within 1000 mm of the inverter; - o a minimum height of 1500 mm from the finished ground or floor level and maximum height of 2100 mm from the finished ground or floor level; - easily accessible, with a 750 mm x 750 mm ground level clearance around the SGD enclosure; - o out of direct sunlight; and - o not mounted above the inverter. - The enclosure shall be screw sealed or hinged lockable. - The enclosure shall be labelled 'Inverter Communications'. - The enclosure shall permit cable entry from the bottom of the enclosure. - The enclosure provided shall be in accordance with AS/NZS 3000.
+- IP rated to suit local conditions to adequately protect against weather and dust particles, suitably UV rated and non-transparent. - Mounting of the enclosure shall be: - o within 1000 mm of the inverter; - a minimum height of 1500 mm from the finished ground or floor level and maximum height of 2100 mm from the finished ground or floor level; - easily accessible, with a 750 mm x 750 mm ground level clearance around the SGD enclosure (a 750 mm x 750 mm cleared area at ground level below the SGD enclosure); - o out of direct sunlight; and - o not mounted above the inverter. - The enclosure shall be screw sealed or hinged lockable. - The enclosure shall be labelled 'Inverter Communications'. - The enclosure shall permit cable entry from the bottom of the enclosure. - The enclosure provided shall be in accordance with AS/NZS 3000 and must be able to be accessible to non-electrical workers for the purposes of installation and ongoing maintenance.